LinusU/flutter_web_auth/flutter_web_auth_2/README.md

 ### Troubleshooting passing data to app

 - You can pass data back to your app by adding GET query parameters.
-This means by adding name=value type of data after your `callbackUrlScheme` + `://` + `?`
+This is done by adding a `name=value` type of data after your `callbackUrlScheme` + `://` + `?`
-- example to pass `access-token` to your app a valid url for that could be
+- Example to pass `access-token` to your app:

     ```text
     my-callback-schema://?access-token=jdu9292s
     ```

-- You can pass multipe data by concatenating with `&`
+- You can pass multiple dates by concatenating them with `&`:

     ```text
     my-callback-schema://?data1=value1&data2=value2
     ```

-- example to pass `access-token` and `user_id` to your app a valid url for that could be
+- Example to pass `access-token` and `user_id` to your app:

     ```text
     my-callback-schema://?access-token=jdu9292s&user_id=23
     ```

-- You can get the data in your app by using `Uri.parse(result).queryParameters`
+- You can get the data in your app through `Uri.parse(result).queryParameters`:

     ```dart
     // Present the dialog to the user